-Every act or decision done or made by a majority of voting members present in person or by proxy at a duly held meeting at which a quorum is present is the act of the members, unless the Articles of Incorporation, these Bylaws, or provisions of law require a greater number.
+Every act or decision done or made by a majority of voting Members present in person or by proxy at a duly held meeting at which a quorum is present is the act of the Members, unless the Articles of Incorporation, these Bylaws, or provisions of law require a greater number.

 SECTION 7.
 VOTING RIGHTS

-Each member entitled to vote is entitled to one vote on each matter submitted to a vote by the members.
-Voting at duly held meetings shall be by voice vote.
+Each Member meeting the requirements are entitled to one vote on each matter submitted to a vote by the Members.
+Voting at duly held meetings shall be by voice vote or by secret ballot if requested by the Board.

 SECTION 8.
 ACTION BY WRITTEN BALLOT

-Except as otherwise provided under the Articles of Incorporation, these Bylaws, or provisions of law, any action which may be taken at any regular or special meeting of members may be taken without a meeting if the corporation distributes a written ballot to each member entitled to vote on the matter.
+Except as otherwise provided under the Articles of Incorporation, these Bylaws, or provisions of law, any action which may be taken at any regular or special meeting of Members may be taken without a meeting if the corporation distributes a written ballot to each Member entitled to vote on the matter.
 The ballot shall:

 Set forth the proposed action;